 Now we have to solve all restricted systems \eqref{eq:system}, \eqref{eq:restrictions1}, \eqref{eq:restrictions2}, one for each of the $512$ possible choices of $(\pi_A,\pi_B,\pi_C)$, for the unknowns $(\alpha_{11},\ldots,\gamma_{23},x,y,s,t,m,n)$, this way finding a parametrization $Q[x,y]$ of every quadrangle admitting a $3$-self-affinity of type $\mathcal C$.

-This has been done systematically by the aid of the computer algebra system Maple.
+This has been done systematically by the aid of the computer algebra system Maple, see \cite{maple} for details.
 Only few choices $(\pi_A,\pi_B,\pi_C)$ give rise to solutions.
 As we are not interested in trapezoidal solutions, we collected only those permutations leading to solutions with $x \ne 1$ and $y \ne 1$.
 These are

 each giving an uncountable family of solutions, and

 each giving only one single solution.

 Solving the system based on $\pi^f_1$ gave solutions only with $0 < x < 1$.
 Then all other unknowns had a unique expression in terms of $x$.
 In particular, $y=x^2-x+1$, so that we obtained the parameters $(x,y)=(x,x^2-x+1) \in \mathcal P$, $0 < x < 1$.
 This is the family $\mathbf C$ of solutions mentioned in Theorem~\ref{thm:C}.